utilitywarehouse/terraform-applier/README.md

 - `LOG_LEVEL` - (string) (default: `INFO`) `TRACE|DEBUG|INFO|WARN|ERROR|FATAL`, case insensitive
 - `POLL_INTERVAL_SECONDS` - (int) (default: `5`) Number of seconds to wait between each check for new commits to the repo
 - `MODULES_PATH_FILTERS` - (string) (default: `""`) A comma separated list of sub directories to be applied.
 Supports [shell file name patterns](https://golang.org/pkg/path/filepath/#Match).
+- `TERRAFORM_PATH` - (string) (default: `""`) The local path to a terraform
+  binary to use.
+- `TERRAFORM_VERSION` - (string) (default: `""`) The version of terraform to
+  use.
+The applier will install the requested release when it starts up.
+If you don't specify an explicit version, it will choose the latest available one.
+Ignored if `TERRAFORM_PATH` is set.

 #### Variables used by terraform resources